nkanderson/ECE585-llc/testing/testPlan.md

 ## Steps for unit testing
 ### 0. Testing Framework
 Most commonly used programming languages have unit testing frameworks.
-C++ has gtest (among others, but gtest is most commonly used for C++), python has a built-in unit testing framework, Java has JUnit, etc. For our project we will use the built-in python unit testing framework [unittest](https://docs.python.org/3/library/unittest.html).
+C++ has gtest (among others, but gtest is most commonly used for C++), Python has a built-in unit testing framework, Java has JUnit, etc. For our project we will use the built-in python unit testing framework [unittest](https://docs.python.org/3/library/unittest.html).